Overnight in style and feel good about your choice

 Orofino Winery is located in the Similkameen Valley wine region.
 It’s unique strawbale construction means that it is naturally cool in the hot desert summer and retains heat well in the winter.
 Since construction, Orofino has also invested in a significant solar power system and a set of luxurious suites to stay in - all of which are green certified.

 I hope that these leading businesses serve as some inspiration for your next trip to the Thompson Okanagan.
+Head over to bookdifferent.com for the greenest, most sustainable accommodation choices for your trip.
 If you have any questions about visiting, reach out to the team on social media and use #ThompsonOkanagan to share your journey.

 ABOUT THE AUTHOR